 What if you want the user to see the topic but needs a login to access?
 Maybe you want him to pay before accessing the content.
 If that’s the case, you can use the “Password protection feature” which Helpie provides.
 By setting a password for the topic, the user can access the topic only if he has the login password to access it.
-To know more on the user access and password, kindly check these articles: User Access and Password protection.
+To know more about the password protection, kindly check this article.

-One of the best thing about a wiki is that it makes collaboration and sharing of knowledge very easy.
-To have a plugin which makes the process even more user friendly is the cherry on the cake.
-If you are looking to create a WordPress wiki site and to create a knowledge sharing space, don’t delay any further, get the Helpie Plugin and start away directly.
+One of the best things about a wiki is that it makes collaboration and sharing of knowledge very easy.
+To have a plugin that makes the process, even more user-friendly is the cherry on the cake.
+If you are looking to create a WordPress wiki site and to create a knowledge-sharing space, don’t delay any further, get the Helpie Plugin and start away directly.

 Do you have any questions on how to create a Wiki with WordPress?
 Ask away in the comments below.